jhcp/volleyzombie/GAME-DESIGN.md

 He has to jump and hit the ball with his head to return it to the boss.
 The goal is to return a certain number of balls, which varies depending on the stage and on the difficulty.

 When the player misses a ball, he looses point(s).
-If the boss missessd a ball, the player wins 1 ball During the match, monsters will appear in the player's field.
+If the boss missess a ball, the player wins 1 point.

+During the match, monsters will appear in the player's field.
 When the monster is hit by a bullet, it dies.
 If the player is hit by a monster, it gets hurt and gets temporary invincibility.
 If the player has zero points and misses a ball, it gets hurt as well.